-The top of the brake pedal should be positioned approximately 7-11 mm below the bottom of the footrest bracket as shown.
+The top of the brake pedal should be positioned approximately 11.0 mm (0.43 in) below the bottom of the footrest bracket as shown.
 Periodically check the brake pedal position and, if necessary, have a Yamaha dealer adjust it.